SumoLogic/sumologic-documentation/docs/integrations/google/kubernetes-engine.md

-# Install the GKE - Control Plane App
+## Installing the GKE - Control Plane App

 This section provides instructions for installing the GKE - Control Plane App, as well as descriptions and examples for each of the dashboards.